RahulAnkola/Image-Steganography/README.md

 1. Run the app.py file.
 2. Open the website and navigate there.

-Note: Image embedding might take a few seconds to process depending on the system.
+Note: Image embedding might take a few seconds to process depending on the system

 TO CHECK FOR ROBUSTNESS